dabamos/dmpack/README.md

 ```

 Instead of `math/gnuplot`, you may want to install `math/gnuplot-lite` which
-does not depend on X11 (but does not include raster graphic terminals).
+does not depend on X11 (but lacks raster graphic terminals).

 In order to generate the man pages and the User’s Guide, install Pygments and
 AsciiDoctor: